madelinehakala/mouse-heart-scRNA-seq-analysis/README.md

 ## The Pipeline
 1. Retrieve data from GEO.
-2. Quantify gene expression levels.
+2. Assess expression levels of known muscle marker genes (Myh6 and Actc1).
-3. Select for muscle cells, filtering out other cell types, by utilizing the expression levels of muscle marker genes (Myh6 and Actc1).
+3. Select for muscle cells, filtering out other cell types, by utilizing the expression levels of the muscle marker genes.
 4. Calculate the average expression levels of 20-30 muscle contraction genes (specifically in the muscle cells).
 5. Calculate the relative expression levels of the 20-30 muscle contraction genes in individual cells compared to the population average.
 6. Output these findings to a well-organized csv file for additional analysis.